-Education is the main pillar of economic and social development and the most important factor of its sustainability, for human welfare in a developed society, which is the ultimate goal of development, cannot be attained without educated, productive citizens and individual commitment to human values and ideals.
+Education is a main pillar of economic and social development and the most important factor of its sustainability.
+If the ultimate goal of development in a developed society is improving human welfare, then this cannot be attained without educated, productive citizens and individual commitment to human values and ideals.
 Providing access to educational services and enabling citizens to derive full benefits from them is, therefore, one of the landmarks on the road to human development, as well as a central element in eradicating poverty, since education expands the scope of options and skills necessary for creating a productive citizen.

-The Kingdom paid special attention to the education sector and endeavoured to provide education to all citizens, with the share of the expenditure on education amounting to 6.7% of the GDP in 20072.
-As a result, adult (15 year olds and older) literacy reached 82.9% and youth (15-24 years old) literacy reached 96.7% in 2007; a development that benefited both sexes, with the ratio of literate females to literate males among the youth reaching 97:100.
+The Kingdom paid special attention to the education sector and endeavoured to provide education to all citizens, with the share of the expenditure on education amounting to 5.97% of the GDP in 2008(2).
+As a result, adult (15 year olds and older) literacy reached 87.6% and youth (15-24 years old) literacy reached 96.8% in 2008; a development that benefited both sexes, with the ratio of literate females to literate males among the youth reaching 97:100.